 Professor Bucknall joined Deakin as a joint University-Cabrini Health appointment in 2007.
 In 2013 she was appointed Associate Head of School (Research), School of Nursing and Midwifery and Foundational Chair in Nursing at Alfred Health.

 Professor Bucknall is internationally recognised as a decision scientist.
 She was one of the first to study nurses’ decision making and her PhD research provided foundational knowledge on social and environment influences on practice and the subsequent impact on patient outcomes.
 For the past decade she has held joint clinical academic appointments that have allowed her to identify gaps in practice and target them through innovative research and teaching.

-Professor Bucknall has published over 125 journal papers, 1 edited book, 12 book chapters, and 26 research reports.
-She has an h-index of 23, which is outstanding for a nursing academic based on international comparisons.
+Professor Bucknall has published over 125 journal papers, 1 edited book, 12 book chapters, and 26 research reports, with an h-index of 33.
 She received her first NHMRC grant as an early career researcher in 2000, as a member of the first ever nursing-only Chief Investigator team to be awarded an NHMRC project grant.
 Over the last five years she has led two Category 1 grants and been Chief Investigator in 5 others.

-She has obtained more than $11 million in competitive research funding, including $6.3 million in external funding and $2.4 million in research infrastructure support as a Chief Investigator.
-This success has been achieved despite most ARC and NHMRC grant rounds including only one nursing grant per round.
+She has obtained more than $11 million in competitive research funding.
 Since 2001, she has delivered more than 180 presentations nationally and internationally on clinical decision making, patient safety and knowledge translation, including 90 invited presentations.
 She has supervised or co-supervised research training for a total of 33 nursing research students.

 Professor Bucknall has been a leader in curriculum development at both undergraduate and postgraduate levels.
 In 2008 she was appointed as HDR Coordinator and Chair of the School of Nursing and Midwifery Research and Research Training Committee.
 She continues to chair the Research Training Committee but stepped down as HDR Coordinator in 2013 to take up the role of Associate Head of School (Research).